ryanoceros19/truong-website/index.md

     btn_label: "Read More"
     btn_class: "btn--inverse"
 ---
-I am a 4th year Mechnical Engineering student with a Computer Science minor.
-I have a major focus on machining manufacturing Welcome to my website!
-Feel free to explore my website and check out my projects!
+Welcome to my website!
+Although it is still a work-in-progress, feel free to explore my website and check out my projects!

 [Projects](/truong-website/projects/){: .btn .btn--primary} <br>
 [About](/truong-website/about/){: .btn .btn--primary}